 Parking Plan: Describe the areas where event participants and spectators will park during the event.

-Traffic Control: For events that will be impacting a town-site roadway, contact the Destination Event Coordinator at 403.762.1221 to discuss street closures and provision of equipment.
+Traffic Control: For events that will be impacting a town-site roadway, contact the Event Specialist at 403.762.1221 to discuss street closures and provision of equipment.

 Public Awareness: The Town of Banff may require organizers to give advance notice regarding event details to